pfroelke/Confnetti/cfg_mgnt_tools/Puppet/README.md

 ```

 ## Testing
 Puppet agents pull the configuration from the master server periodically.
-To manually pull config, run on agent node:
+To manually pull config, run
 ```sh
 $ puppet agent -t
 ```